Suction feet prevent slippage. On-board blade storage. Blades are sharp. Tool is highly durable.

 Thanks to their growing popularity, you'll find a huge range of spiral slicers on today’s market.
 So the question is, how do you pick the best spiral slicer to fit your needs?

-The product matrix above features our top five spiral slicers.
+The product list above features our top five spiral slicers.

 But before you click on these enticing wares, please read the shopping guide below to find out all you need to know about selecting the perfect spiral slicer.